Your Social Security number and your parents’ numbers (if you are a dependent student).

 Any information pertaining to the value of any owned businesses and investments.

-Any information pertaining to the value of non-taxable income that is not reported on the tax return, i.e. social security benefits, etc.
+Any information pertaining to the value of non-taxable income that is not reported on the tax return, e.g. Social Security benefits, etc.

-The SAR: The Student Aid Report, or SAR, will commonly be returned back to you within four weeks after you submit it (either through the mail or online).
+The SAR: The Student Aid Report, or SAR, will commonly be returned back to you within four weeks of the date of submission (either through the mail or online).
 The SAR is a multi-paged document that will provide confirmation of the specific information you filed and the results of the review process.
 The report will give you an EFC (Estimated Family Contribution) amount.
 The report may also indicate specific problems that you may need to correct.

 Make corrections if needed.
 Check to see that a copy of the report was electronically forwarded to Chaminade.

-The ISIR: The version of the report sent to educational institutions is called the Institutional Student Information Record, or ISIR, and should reach our office within 2 weeks.
+The ISIR: The version of the report sent to educational institutions is called the Institutional Student Information Record, or ISIR, and should reach our office within two weeks of submission.
 Once your ISIR reaches our office, we will begin reviewing your application as soon as possible.

 When do I know that you have received my ISIR and you are processing my package?

-We should receive your ISIR within about two weeks after submitting the FAFSA, provided that:
+We should receive your ISIR about two weeks after you submit your FAFSA, provided that:

 You indicated Chaminade University on the FAFSA, and you entered our six-digit institutional code number: 001605.

-To request that an ISIR be sent to Chaminade or another institution, or to obtain a duplicate SAR, call the federal processor (at 1-800-4FED-AID, or 1-800-433-3243).
-You will need the PIN number you used on your FAFSA.
+To request that an ISIR be sent to Chaminade or another institution, or to obtain a duplicate SAR, call the federal processor at 1-800-4FED-AID, or 1-800-433-3243.
+You will need the FAS ID you used on your FAFSA.